 The debugger enables HDL designs to be analyzed by interacting with the instrumented HDL design implemented in the target hardware system.
-You can activate breakpoints and watchpoints to cause trigger events within the $IICE^{TM}$ on the target device.
+You can activate breakpoints and watchpoints to cause trigger events within the IICETM on the target device.
 These triggers cause signal data to be captured in the IICE.
 The data is then transferred to the debugger through a communications port where it can be displayed in a variety of formats.
 This chapter describes:

-- Configuring and Invoking the Debugger, on page 10
+- Configuring and Invoking the Debugger, on page 8

+- Invoking the Identify Debugger, on page 11

-- Debugger Windows, on page 13
+- Debugger Windows, on page 12

-- Commands and Procedures, on page 18
+- Commands and Procedures, on page 17

-- HAPS Deep Trace Debug, on page 40

-- Debugging on a Different Machine, on page 44
+- Debugging on a Different Machine, on page 41

-- Simultaneous Debugging, on page 45
+- Simultaneous Debugging, on page 42

-- Debugger-Analyst Integration, on page 46

-- Waveform Display, on page 51
+- Waveform Display, on page 43

-- Logic Analyzer Interface Parameters, on page 54